chinchalinchin/scrilla/README.md

 This is a financial application that calculates asset correlation, statistics and optimal portfolio allocations using data it retrieves from a variety of sources, chief among them AlphaVantage and Quandl.
+Statistics are calculated using Ito Calculus and should be consistent with the results demanded by Modern Portfolio Theory and Financial Engineering.
+The portfolios are optimized by minimizing the portfolio's variance/volatility, i.e. by finding the optimal spot on the portfolio's efficient frontier.

 # Set Up